pdolezal/net.yetamine.lang/README.md

     .orElseThrow(() -> new IllegalArgumentException("Missing connection address."));
 ```

 How to do so?
 Even without any modification of the type of the `configuration` variable?
 The trick is to let the constants implement the `Traversing` interface (which is basically a slightly polished `Function`) and that's it.
-Another sweet point of this approach is that the constants can be then even `enum` constants.
-Have a look at our example for the `Traversing` interface to see it in detail.
+Another sweet point of this approach is that `enum` can be used for implementing these constants.
+See the `net.yetamine.lang.snippets` package.

 ### When `Optional` becomes awkward ###

 `Optional` is great and the `Traversing` example shows it.
 However, it can distinguish only whether an object is present or not and the only invalid value is `null`.
-Sometimes you might need rather a container that just marks a value as *true* or *false* and lets the consumer to decide how to deal with the value – sometimes even a wrong value is better than none, e.g., when logging or when taking an alternative decision needs some additional information.
+Sometimes you might appreciate more a container that just remembers whether a value is *right* or *wrong* and lets the consumer to decide how to deal with the value.
+Sometimes even a wrong value is better than none, e.g., when logging or when taking an alternative decision needs some additional information.

 Besides that, there is one more use case when `Optional` does not work very well, although it should: